bradybhalla/spotify-controller/README.md

 # spotify-controller

-This is an application I am working on to allow a group of people to easily play songs together.
+This is an application which allows a group of people to easily play songs together from one device.

-## Usage
+## Setup / Usage
   1) Clone this repository
-  2) Install dependencies: `npm run install-all`
+  2) `npm run setup`
-  3) Add your Spotify API key: `npm run authenticate`
+  3) `npm run authenticate` and follow instructions
-  4) Try it out: `npm run dev`
+  4) `node dist/index.js`